 Steps Task Activities Step 1 Preparation for calls for proposals.
-Based on country contextual analysis, the Global Voice Advisory Board -through the Annual Plan- will provide guidelines for themes and subjects that the Call for Proposals could focus upon.
+Based on country contextual analysis, the Voice Advisory Board - through the Annual Plan- will provide guidelines for themes and subjects that the Call for Proposals could focus upon.
 This process will be repeated on an annual basis for each subsequent call for proposals.
 Step 2 Calls for proposals Advertising the Call for Proposals as approved (at least 6-weeks for applicants to respond).
-Outreach and communication activities will be designed to reach the groups.
+Outreach and communication activities will be designed to reach the target groups.
 Step 3 Support The application process should be viewed as a capacity building exercise and applicants should receive useful feedback after the application is assessed.
-Oxfam Country Office Laos organise information session on the proposal using creative settings.
+Oxfam Country and Hivos Regional Offices will organise information session on the proposal using creative settings.
 Step 4 Screening Voice is designed as a competitive application-based grant-making programme.
 Therefore, for an organisation to receive funding, it must submit an application, which will be reviewed using an open and transparent assessment method.
-For Laos while it is preferred to submit in English, applicants can also submit and report in Lao for the Influence and Innovate and Learn grants.
-Empowerment grant applications can be submitted in Lao only and in addition to submission of a written proposal, through audio and/or video.
-Voice will screen proposal applications against the eligibility and criteria requirements (six weeks for screening with extension depending on number of applications received).
+Voice will screen proposal applications against the eligibility and criteria requirements (one month for screening with extension depending on number of applications received).
 Apart from screening on the basis of eligibility, preliminary assessment of applicant capacity will be made.
-Site visits may be undertaken as part of the screening process to ensure that applicants have minimum governance and accounting protocols and/or to review existing programming.
-Step 5 Selection Once the screening is complete recommendations for grant awards plus recommendations capacity development will be submitted to the Country Office of Oxfam for approval.
-Each short-listed application will be rated and ranked using the selection criteria provided below
+Sight-visits may be undertaken as part of the screening process to ensure that applicants have minimum governance and accounting protocols and/or to review existing programming.
+Step 5 Selection Once the screening is complete recommendations for grant awards and capacity development will be submitted to the Regional Office of Hivos for approval.
+Each short-listed application will be rated and ranked using the selection criteria provided below.
 Step 6 Agreements One the project is finalised, Voice will enter into a Grant Agreement with successful organisations.
 The Grant Arrangement will apply for the period of time required to complete the project.
-The time plan and approved budget will be an integrated part of the Grant Agreement.
+The time plan and approved budget will be an integral part of the Grant Agreement.
 The Grant Agreement will outline the requirements under the grant and other terms and conditions.